sandstorm/UserManagement/README.md

         controller: 'Controller'
         package: 'Your.Package'
 ```

+Set `toOriginalRequest` to `true` if you want to redirect to the original request after a successful login.
+When no original request is present the `toOriginalRequest` setting will be ignored.

 ### Via node properties
 When using the package within Neos, you have another possibility: you can set properties on the LoginForm node type.